client-engineering-devops/gitops-workshop-guide/sterling/README.md

 # Verify the changes by with the following command.
 You should see new yaml files for the sealed secrets and volume storage yamls
 git diff

+# Need to add the generated yaml files to git staging area
+git add .

 # Finally commit and push the changes
 git commit -s -am "deploy resources needed for service"